Start every ride with a little everyday bike maintenance

 The ABC’s: Air, Brakes, Chain

-It is important to do a basic inspection of your Schwinn bicycle before every ride to see if there are any loose or sticky parts.
+It is important to do a basic inspection of your Schwinn road, mountain, cruiser, or hybrid bicycle before every ride to see if there are any loose or sticky parts.
 This is your best defense against troubles on the road.
 To do that, just remember your ABCs!

-Make sure your tires are fully inflated to the proper PSI.
+As mentioned in our tire pumping blog, make sure your tires are fully inflated to the proper PSI.
 That number is located quite handily on the left side of your bike’s tires.
-Having properly inflated tires will ensure a smoother ride and reduces the likelihood of a flat tire (link to how to fix a flat blog post).
+Having properly inflated tires will ensure a smoother ride and reduces the likelihood of a flat tire.
 Over or under-inflated tires can increase your risks of flats, slow you down, or result in popped tires.

 Check the bike’s brakes by spinning your wheel and clamping down on the brake levers.
 If they feel sticky, too loose, or make noise, adjust them as needed.